Last updated on: March 31st, 2023

 Legal Sports Betting In Wisconsin

-The first sportsbook in Wisconsin launched on November 30, 2021, at the Oneida Casino in Green Bay.
-The Oneida Nation launched betting without North Dakota passing any laws as they classified it under the same gambling type that already exists in the active compact.
-This is the sole sportsbook in Wisconsin and is the only regulated Wisconsin sports betting option.
+Sportsbooks in Wisconsin launched on November 30, 2021, at the Oneida Casino in Green Bay.
+The Oneida Nation launched betting without North Dakota passing any laws.
+Because, they classified it under the same gambling that existed in their compact.
+This is the sole legal Wisconsin sports betting shop.
+Further, online betting won’t launch until law changes happen.

 Legal Sports Betting In Wyoming